XIN2025/talkease/README.md

 - Light / Dark mode
 - Websocket fallback: Polling with alerts
 - ORM using Prisma
-- MySQL database using Planetscale
+- PostgreSQL database using Neon
 - Authentication with Clerk

 ### Prerequisites